nkran/AgamP4_conservation_score/README.md

 ```

 ## Contact information
-For additional information, help and bug reports please send an email to n.kranjc@imperial.ac.uk.
+For additional information, help and bug reports please send an email to nace.kranjc (at) gmail.com.